According to research, Robotic Process Automation (RPA) will achieve near-universal adoption in five years if its astronomic growth continues.

-Data transfers, order processing and payroll calculations are just some of the repeatable tasks that business departments no longer have to worry about thanks to automation.
-With productivity rising and human errors falling, it’s easy to see why organisations are auditing their processes to see what can be automated.
+Thanks to automation, data transfers, order processing and payroll calculations are just some of the repeatable tasks business departments no longer have to worry about.
+With productivity rising and human errors falling, it’s easy to see why organisations are auditing their processes to see what they can automate.

 - Data Transfers